samsrabin/AGU-schedule-to-Obsidian/README.md

 python3 -m pip install regex
 ```

+You'll also need to point to a [chromedriver binary](https://googlechromelabs.github.io/chrome-for-testing/).
+As of this writing (2023-12-14), you need to make sure your main Chrome is up-to-date so you can download and use the latest chromedriver from that page.

-You'll also need to point to a [chromedriver binary](https://chromedriver.chromium.org/downloads).
-The default location is at `driver/chromedriver` in the directory where the script is being called.
+The default location for the chromedriver binary is at `driver/chromedriver` in the directory where the script is being called.
 To point somewhere else, add its path to the `[optional]` section of `settings.ini` like so:

 ```
 [optional]
 chromedriver_location = /path/to/chromedriver